Nucor (NYSE:NUE) Releases Q2 2022 Earnings Guidance

-Nucor (NYSE:NUE – Get Rating) updated its second quarter 2022 earnings guidance on Wednesday.
+Nucor (NYSE:NUE – Get Rating) issued an update on its second quarter 2022 earnings guidance on Wednesday morning.
 The company provided earnings per share (EPS) guidance of $8.75-$8.85 for the period, compared to the consensus estimate of $8.10.
 The company issued revenue guidance of -.

-A number of brokerages recently issued reports on NUE.
-BMO Capital Markets dropped their price target on shares of Nucor from $168.00 to $128.00 in a research note on Tuesday, May 17th.
-UBS Group set a $120.00 price objective on shares of Nucor in a report on Monday, June 20th.
-StockNews.com began coverage on shares of Nucor in a report on Thursday, March 31st.
-They issued a buy rating for the company.
-Morgan Stanley decreased their price objective on shares of Nucor from $144.00 to $121.00 and set an equal weight rating for the company in a report on Wednesday.
-Finally, The Goldman Sachs Group decreased their price objective on shares of Nucor from $148.00 to $130.00 and set a neutral rating for the company in a report on Tuesday, May 31st.
-One equities research analyst has rated the stock with a sell rating, five have assigned a hold rating and five have assigned a buy rating to the company.
-According to data from MarketBeat.com, the company presently has an average rating of Hold and an average target price of $133.73.
+Nucor (NYSE:NUE – Get Rating) last issued its earnings results on Thursday, April 21st.
+The basic materials company reported $7.67 earnings per share for the quarter, topping analysts’ consensus estimates of $7.35 by $0.32.
+Nucor had a net margin of 19.97% and a return on equity of 55.61%.
+The firm had revenue of $10.49 billion during the quarter, compared to analyst estimates of $10.72 billion.
+During the same quarter in the prior year, the business earned $3.10 earnings per share.
+Nucor’s revenue for the quarter was up 49.5% on a year-over-year basis.
+As a group, sell-side analysts expect that Nucor will post 29.75 EPS for the current year.

-The firm also recently declared a quarterly dividend, which will be paid on Thursday, August 11th.
-Shareholders of record on Thursday, June 30th will be given a $0.50 dividend.
-This represents a $2.00 annualized dividend and a yield of 1.81%.
-The ex-dividend date of this dividend is Wednesday, June 29th.
-Nucor’s dividend payout ratio (DPR) is presently 7.15%.
+A number of equities research analysts recently issued reports on the stock.
+BMO Capital Markets decreased their price target on shares of Nucor from $168.00 to $128.00 in a research note on Tuesday, May 17th.
+StockNews.com initiated coverage on shares of Nucor in a research note on Thursday, March 31st.
+They issued a buy rating on the stock.
+Morgan Stanley reduced their target price on shares of Nucor from $144.00 to $121.00 and set an equal weight rating on the stock in a research note on Wednesday, July 6th.
+The Goldman Sachs Group reduced their target price on shares of Nucor from $148.00 to $130.00 and set a neutral rating on the stock in a research note on Tuesday, May 31st.
+Finally, Argus increased their target price on shares of Nucor from $140.00 to $190.00 and gave the company a buy rating in a research note on Monday, April 25th.
+One equities research analyst has rated the stock with a sell rating, five have issued a hold rating and five have issued a buy rating to the company.
+According to data from MarketBeat, the company has an average rating of Hold and an average price target of $133.73.

-In other Nucor news, CEO Leon J. Topalian sold 48,768 shares of the business’s stock in a transaction dated Friday, June 17th.
-The stock was sold at an average price of $112.61, for a total transaction of $5,491,764.48.
-Following the sale, the chief executive officer now owns 135,809 shares in the company, valued at approximately $15,293,451.49.
-The transaction was disclosed in a filing with the SEC, which is available through this link.
-Also, EVP Daniel R. Needham sold 4,000 shares of the business’s stock in a transaction dated Tuesday, April 26th.
-The stock was sold at an average price of $160.00, for a total value of $640,000.00.
-Following the sale, the executive vice president now owns 46,994 shares in the company, valued at approximately $7,519,040.
+In related news, CEO Leon J. Topalian sold 48,768 shares of the firm’s stock in a transaction dated Friday, June 17th.
+The shares were sold at an average price of $112.61, for a total value of $5,491,764.48.
+Following the transaction, the chief executive officer now owns 135,809 shares of the company’s stock, valued at approximately $15,293,451.49.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+Also, EVP Daniel R. Needham sold 4,000 shares of the stock in a transaction dated Tuesday, April 26th.
+The stock was sold at an average price of $160.00, for a total transaction of $640,000.00.
+Following the transaction, the executive vice president now owns 46,994 shares in the company, valued at $7,519,040.
 The disclosure for this sale can be found here.
-0.46% of the stock is currently owned by insiders.
+Company insiders own 0.46% of the company’s stock.

-A number of hedge funds and other institutional investors have recently bought and sold shares of the business.
-IHT Wealth Management LLC increased its holdings in shares of Nucor by 30.6% in the 1st quarter.
-IHT Wealth Management LLC now owns 5,602 shares of the basic materials company’s stock valued at $833,000 after purchasing an additional 1,314 shares during the period.
-Engineers Gate Manager LP acquired a new position in shares of Nucor in the 1st quarter valued at about $492,000.
-Ethic Inc. acquired a new position in shares of Nucor in the 1st quarter valued at about $401,000.
-International Assets Investment Management LLC increased its holdings in shares of Nucor by 10.4% in the 1st quarter.
-International Assets Investment Management LLC now owns 2,431 shares of the basic materials company’s stock valued at $361,000 after purchasing an additional 229 shares during the period.
-Finally, Fund Management at Engine No. 1 LLC acquired a new position in shares of Nucor in the 1st quarter valued at about $342,000.
-Hedge funds and other institutional investors own 77.70% of the company’s stock.
+Institutional investors have recently modified their holdings of the business.
+IHT Wealth Management LLC grew its holdings in Nucor by 30.6% during the 1st quarter.
+IHT Wealth Management LLC now owns 5,602 shares of the basic materials company’s stock worth $833,000 after acquiring an additional 1,314 shares in the last quarter.
+Engineers Gate Manager LP bought a new position in Nucor during the 1st quarter worth about $492,000.
+Ethic Inc. bought a new position in Nucor during the 1st quarter worth about $401,000.
+International Assets Investment Management LLC grew its holdings in Nucor by 10.4% during the 1st quarter.
+International Assets Investment Management LLC now owns 2,431 shares of the basic materials company’s stock worth $361,000 after acquiring an additional 229 shares in the last quarter.
+Finally, Fund Management at Engine No. 1 LLC bought a new stake in shares of Nucor in the 1st quarter valued at about $342,000.
+Institutional investors own 77.70% of the company’s stock.

 Nucor Company Profile (Get Rating)